trevorwslee/AWeatherClock/README.md

 * PlatformIO env `TW3` -- ESP32 [LILYGO_WATCH_2020_V3](https://github.com/Xinyuan-LilyGO/TTGO_TWatch_Library)
   - it's touch screen is configured as a `TOUCH SCREEN` for "trigger" input
 * PlatformIO env `ESP_SPARKBOT` -- ESP32 S3 [ESP-SparkBot](https://oshwlab.com/hawaii0707/esp-sparkbot)
-  - it's right side is touchable, which is configured as a `BUTTON` for "trigger" input
+  - it's right side is touchable, which is configured as a `BUTTON` for "trigger" input, but from my experience, this "touch-pin" mechanism doesn't work very well 😞
   - it also has the `ES8311` audio codec module, which is used to generate alarm sound
 * PlatformIO env `MUMA` (touch) / `MUMA_NT` (non-touch) -- ESP32 S3 [Little MuMa](https://spotpear.cn/shop/ESP32-S3-AI-1.54-inch-LCD-Display-TouchScreen-N16R8-muma-DeepSeek.html)
   - for touch version (`MUMA`), it's touch screen is configured as a `TOUCH SCREEN` for "trigger" input